-The MBA in Entrepreneurship has an Entrepreneurial Practicum, in which you will choose an idea for a cross-cultural business startup, develop a 2-page business plan, and iterate the idea while interacting with potential customers until you’ve discovered a business model that is both profitable and integrated.
+In the Entrepreneurial Option, you will choose an idea for a cross-cultural business startup, develop a 2-page business plan, and iterate the idea while interacting with potential customers until you’ve discovered a business model that is both profitable and integrated.
 You will research and complete the paperwork to register the business (we don’t require you to actually submit the paperwork, but you certainly could).
 For your Masters Thesis, you will document the steps you took to develop a cross-cultural business idea from the planning phase, through iterations, to a profitable and integrated business model, with a registered business.

-The MBA in Business Management has a Managerial Practicum, in which you will plan and conduct a managerial consulting project at a business with cross-cultural dimensions.
-You will assess 9 dimensions of the business and discuss your findings and recommendations with company leadership.
+In the Managerial Option, you will plan and conduct a managerial consulting project at a business with cross-cultural dimensions.
+You will assess 12 dimensions of the business and discuss your findings and recommendations with company leadership.
 For your Masters Thesis, you will write up your assessment process, your findings and recommendations for each business dimension, and the company leadership’s response.

-These Practicums will give you the skills and confidence to launch a new multicultural business (for the MBA in Entrepreneurship) or improve an existing multicultural business (for the MBA in Business Management).
+This Practicum will give you the skills and confidence to launch a new multicultural business (if you choose the Entrepreneurial Option) or improve an existing multicultural business (if you choose the Managerial Option).

 Completing an MBA without disrupting your busy life has never been easier!

 All of our online courses, including the Introduction courses, are delivered using the Canvas platform.

 Canvas is an innovative Learning Management System for online education.

 Canvas can be accessed from your desktop or laptop browser, from your tablet, and from your smartphone.